 Recently, I had the exciting challenge to redesign the database representation of a potentially very large list of elements, each with an arbitrary number of possibly different attributes.
-The problem is concerning a standalone Java desktop application.
-Currently, the list of elements is internally stored in an embedded SQL database.
-In order to deal with the fixed schema requirements of SQL, the following schema was designed:
+Previously, the list was internally stored in an embedded SQL database.
+In order to deal with the fixed schema requirements of SQL, the following schema was conceptualized:

-This is a very common approach with relational databases.
-I can not think of many ways to improve this schema without introducing other pitfalls.
-I would be very interested to hear about improved schema suggestions in the Disqus comments below.
+Nevertheless, it is a very common approach with relational databases.
+I cannot think of many ways to improve this schema without introducing other pitfalls.
+I would be very interested to hear about improved schema suggestions in the comments below.

 However, there is definitely one way to improve this situation: